Hidden Sport Pilot Limitations you Need to Know

 These limitations are found under FAR 61.315 and they are as follows:

-• Sport Pilots are limited to “light sport aircraft” or LSAs where an LSA is defined as:
+• Sport Pilots are limited to “light sport aircraft” or LSAs where under the FAA’s MOSAIC rule changes an LSA is defined as:

 • Sport Pilots may share the operating expenses of a flight with a passenger, provided the expenses involve only fuel, oil, airport expenses, or aircraft rental fees.
-A Sport Pilot must pay at least half the operating expenses of the flight.
+A Sport Pilot must pay at least half the operating expenses of the flight with passengers.

 • Sport Pilots may NOT act as pilot in command of an LSA…